AmirKhan6219/An-application-to-detect-faces-in-live-cam/README.md

   For face recognition, the algorithm notes certain important measurements on the face like the color and size and slant of eyes, the gap between eyebrows, etc. All these put together define the face encoding the information obtained out of the image that is used to identify the particular face.

-# 4. Finding the person's name  the
+# 4. Finding the person name  the
   Obtaining the name of the person after successfully performing the encoding and finding the shortest distance between the actual image and detected images.

 # 5. Storing the detected person name and the time in the Attendance.csv file